leon196/Choupichoup/README.md

 It is about **the power of knowledge**, of **culture**.

 It was actually fun, challenging and the message of learning, sharing and loving was deeply connected to the game mechanics.
 But the mechanic of giving and the balance of power was too subtle to explain without text (because of a chosen constraint) and making excellent level design, that makes you learn basics and shows progressions and variations is really hard and was too much work for the time left.

-After seeing people playing the game withouth notices and failing at understanding what to do, I've decided to let it as a toy !
+After seeing people playing the game without help and failing at understanding what to do, I've decided to let it as a toy !

-Because the public is a child of 6 to 13 years old.
-[TODO: talk about Oujevipo Constest, jeu pour les enfants, choix des contraintes]

 ### From a game to a toy

+[Oujevipo Contest #2] is for the KIDS !
-[TODO:its already fun, why complicate?]
+It's already fun, why so complicate ?
+So time to reboot the project !
+The last one I swear !
+The new game experience is easy and inspired by the satisfaction of absorbing in [Katamari Damacy]

+![Choupichoup gif 1][Choupichoup gif 1]

+There is no more an entity that is waiting and wanting for something in particular.
+Just people thinking about stuffs.
+No levels, only characters.
+And when they all passed, a celebration screen appears.
+And then we restart to show everybody again.
+This will happen no matter what you do, so you can do whatever you want without pressure or a slowing down.

+There is still things that happen when you absorb all the thoughts of some one :
+you will **celebrate together by sharing colorful ideas**.

+There will be the same celebration when you absorb a certain amount of knowledge.
+That threshold of maximum bubbles is because what you get is what you have ![note][node]

 [Ludum Dare]: <http://ludumdare.com/compo/about-ludum-dare/>
 [warmup weekend]: <http://ludumdare.com/compo/2015/08/13/warmup-weekend-for-ludum-dare-33/>